Hecktorzr/travis-ci.github.com/docs/user/languages/objective-c.md

 ### Building an iOS Project

-Building an iOS project without Code Signing credentials requires specifying *iphonesimulator* as SDK.
+Building an iOS project requires specifying *iphonesimulator* as the SDK.
 This can be set up using the *XCODEBUILD_SETTINGS* environment variable as follows:

     env:
       - XCODEBUILD_SETTINGS="-sdk iphonesimulator"